-The public overwhelmingly wants Gordon Brown to turn his attention to the British economy rather than seek a global solution to the recession, according to a ComRes survey for
+The public overwhelmingly wants Gordon Brown to turn his attention to the British economy rather than seek a global solution to the recession, according to a ComRes survey for The Independent.

 The findings are a severe setback to the Prime Minister as world leaders fly in to London for the G20 summit he will chair on Thursday.

 Some 72 per cent of those interviewed believe that he should focus more on a domestic solution than a global one.
 Just 22 per cent favour his global strategy.
 Even Labour supporters are not convinced about Mr Brown's emphasis: 66 per cent of them favour a more domestic approach.

 The figures will fuel growing fears among Labour MPs, including some ministers, that Mr Brown is expending too much energy on his goal of a "global new deal".
 Some allies have warned him privately that there are "no votes in it" for him in Britain, while opposition politicians criticised his five-day, three-continent tour last week ahead of the G20 meeting.

 According to ComRes, the public also opposes, by a margin of two to one, the Prime Minister's attempt to spend his way out of recession.
 Only 30 per cent agree that government borrowing should be raised to boost the economy if that means tax rises in future, while 62 per cent disagree.

 Fewer than one in three people (31 per cent) agree that the Prime Minister has the right policies to get Britain out of recession, while 58 per cent disagree.
 And only 27 per cent are optimistic that the economy will improve before the end of this year, with 70 per cent disagreeing.
 Less than half of Labour supporters (46 per cent) believe things will get better by December, while Tory (22 per cent) and Liberal Democrats (24 per cent) supporters are even more gloomy.